dinakarvee/Power-BI/Superstore_Dashboard/README.md

 # THE BUSINESS SOLUTION
 ## METHODOLOGY
 ## Data collection
-The data used for this analysis was provided by Octave data team on 9th May 2022 .
+The data downloaded from Kraggle .

 ## Exploratory Analysis
 Exploratory data analysis was performed in order to identify the quality of data such as identifying and excluding missing values, removing outliers, creating new variables from existing columns and converting the data types of variables as needed.